Refresh continuous aggregates

 end_offset: the end of the refresh window relative to when the policy runs

-schedule_interval: the refresh interval in minutes or hours
+schedule_interval: the refresh interval in minutes or hours.
+Defaults to 24 hours.

 If you set the